NREL/pv_tomcat/README.md

 ### Optical simulation
 One way to obtain the angularly- and spectrally-resolved optical absorption in each layer of the module is to calculate it with SunSolve.
 This example illustrates that approach, but other optical models may be used to generate the optics file in the format specified below.
 1. Log into [SunSolve](https://www.pvlighthouse.com.au/sunsolve), a cloud-based ray tracing tool for PV module optics
-1. Load the example file `baseline harmonized.pvl` from this repository
-1. Carry out an optical simulation, sweeping angle of incidence from 0 to 88 degrees in steps of 11 degrees
+1. Load the example file `example/TOMCAT example.sim` from this repository.
+Two important features are that the wavelength range of the simulation is extended beyond the bandgap to 2500 nm and that the angle of incidence is swept from 0 to near 90 degrees.
+1. Run the SunSolve simulation
+1. Download a `.csv` of the reflectaion, absorption, transmission results ('Export RAT Data') in a single file
-1. Prepare an **optics file** from the results
+1. Generate the optics file from the RAT results with `tomcat_tmy.parse_pvl()`

 #### Optics file format
 The optics file details where solar radiation is absorbed within the module and photocurrent changes for different angles of incidence.
 It must be a `.csv` file with the following column names.
 Note that all values in the optics file should include cosine factors from angle of incidence.